 Featuring the same power reserve of 42 hours and beating at a frequency of 28,800 vph (a de facto industry standard), this chronometer-grade movement was rebuilt using the finest components and easily passed the mandatory certification procedure developed and performed by the Swiss certification authority COSC.

 Compared to the aforementioned SuperOcean 125th Anniversary model, the second-generation chronograph has shrunk by whole two millimeters and now measures the more socially acceptable size of just 44 millimeters in diameter.
 To my taste, the watch is just a trifle too thick (even for a Breitling), but I can excuse this minor problem for its WR rating.

-The unidirectional rotating bezel has also been updated with a more ergonomic diving scale, which is still coming sans any sort of lume, which is clearly a pity for a diving watch that is rated for impressive water resistance of whole 500 meters.
+The unidirectional rotating bezel has also been updated with a more ergonomic diving scale, which is still coming sans any sort of a luminous compound, which is a pity for a diving watch that is rated for impressive water resistance of whole 500 meters.

 The problem is slightly compensated with extra-broad hour and minute hands, as well as hour markers of the same width: the parts are generously covered with Superluminova and will possibly be easy to read even in the murkiest waters.